pyscript/docs/docs/user-guide/dom.md

 It also makes available the following read and writable attributes related to all contained elements:

+* `classes` - the list of classes associated with the elements.
+* `innerHTML` - the innerHTML of each element.
 * `style` - a dictionary like object for interacting with CSS style rules.
-* `html` - the `innerHTML` of each element.
 * `value` - the `value` attribute associated with each element.

-For example, to continue the example above, `paragraphs.html` will return a list of all the values of the `html` attribute on each contained element.
+For example, to continue the example above, `paragraphs.innerHTML` will return a list of all the values of the `innerHTML` attribute on each contained element.
 Alternatively, set an attribute for all elements contained in the collection like this: `paragraphs.style["background-color"] = "blue"`.

 It's possible to create new elements to add to the DOM: